-St. Petersburg native Anatol Woolf received his early art training at the Special School of the Academy of Arts in St. Petersburg, Russia.
-He later attended the St. Petersburg Institute of Theater, Music and Cinematography, where he specialized in set design.
-In Russia, Woolf designed sets for various theaters and was an illustrator for St. Petersburg Textbook Publishers, as well as a freelance illustrator.
+Anatol Woolf showed an early gift and passion for visual art as a child in Russia.
+At the age of 11, he was selected from among thousands of applicants across Russia to study visual art full-time for seven years at the Special School of the Academy of Arts in St. Petersburg.
+He later completed his college studies at the equally selective St. Petersburg Institute of Theater, Music and Cinematography, where he specialized in set design.
+At the outset of his career, Woolf worked as a set designer for prominent Russian theaters, an illustrator for St. Petersburg Textbook Publishers, and a freelance illustrator.

 Browse the unique items that Anatol Woolf creates, and discover the perfect gift!